Understand the basics of the integration of AskCody with Microsoft Exchange

-Connecting the AskCody Meeting Management Platform with your Microsoft Exchange Server or Exchange Online tenant (Office 365) is an important and key step in setting up AskCody.
-Therefore, it’s highly recommended that you spent some time understanding Microsoft Exchange, and how AskCody connects with Exchange.
-This will help you understand the requirements when the connection between Exchange and AskCody will be established.
+Integrating the AskCody Meeting Management Platform with your Microsoft Exchange Server or Exchange Online tenant (Office 365) is an important and key step in setting up AskCody.
+Therefore, it’s highly recommended that you spent some time understanding Microsoft Exchange, and how AskCody integrates with Exchange.
+This will help you understand the requirements when the integration between Exchange and AskCody will be established.

 These articles highlight the overall concept of integrating AskCody with Microsoft Exchange.

 - Understanding Microsoft Exchange and AskCody

 - How AskCody integrates with Exchange Meeting Room Resources